 I’ll never be able to forgive him.

-We just fell out of love.
+My husband and I just fell out of love.

-Do you hear the message of impossibility in these?
+Do you hear the messages of impossibility?

 I’d love to hear from you.
 What helps you carry on in the face of “impossibility”?
 Where have you stood up to “impossibility” and are glad you did?
 Any places in your life you’re trying to do that right now?